uPortal-Attic/uportal-app-framework/docs/README.md

 [uw-frame](https://github.com/UW-Madison-DoIT/uw-frame) is a framework for building web applications that look and feel like they belong in an [AngularJS-portal][] portal (such as [MyUW][]).
 It includes the portal header, settings, footer, and some reusable components, as well as the configuration options and dependencies you need to get your app up and running quickly.

+With gratitude to the many [contributors to this project](contributors.md).

 ## Getting Started